 The female teenager’s lawyer said that she was not responsible because she had no idea when or where the teen driver would ultimately receive, read, or respond to the message.
 The judge disagreed with the victim’s attorney and dismissed the claims against the teen girl who texted the driver.
 He stated there was no case law regarding this situation and that if this suit was allowed to continue, it would open up the possibility for hundreds of lawsuits against people or things that distract drivers every day.
 The victims’ attorney plans to appeal the decision, but notes that even if they do not win, he hopes that people will think twice before sending a text to someone may be driving at the time.

 If you, or someone you know, have any questions regarding personal injury claims, please feel free to contact the experienced car wreck lawyers in Charlotte, North Carolina at Arnold & Smith, PLLC for a free consultation.
-Call toll free at 1-855-370-2828.
+Call at 704-370-2828.

 See Our Related Blog Posts: